 IV.
 Current Research

-Over the course of my tenure at the CRÉUM, I intend to explore the psychology of compassion from the standpoint of no-self views as articulated in both Indian and Western philosophical circles.
+Over the course of my tenure at the CRÉUM, I explored the psychology of compassion from the standpoint of no-self views as articulated in both Indian and Western philosophical circles.
 While contemporary philosophers have found much to write on the ethical implications of reductionism, especially since Derek Parfit developed a strong no-self view in Reasons and Persons (1984), the discussion has not as of yet turned toward the psychology of compassion.
 Parfit used his view that so called personal identity is, precisely, not a matter of identity, but only of relations of psychological continuity, to 1) defend consequentialism from the Rawlsian critique that it does not take the distinction between persons seriously enough and 2) advocate for such principles as paternalism and redistributive justice.
 An important part of the debate has since turned to the question of self-concern, with opponents of Parfit — consequentialist and non-consequentialist alike — claiming that the no-self view does not sit well with the special concern moral agents should have for themselves.
 Meanwhile, the closely connected question of the relation between no-self reductionism and concern for others has remained little explored.
 This is where it becomes interesting to consider the case of Buddhist philosophy.
 Indeed, my study of the Buddhist critique of the ego and of Buddhist moral psychology has led me to suspect that there is an intimate link between no-self views and the emphasis on the moral primacy of compassion and altruism so characteristic of Buddhist ethics.
-The hypothesis I would like to explore is that an important feature reductionism might be, precisely, that it deflates the special concern for oneself so characteristic of typical human behaviour.
+The hypothesis I explored is that an important feature reductionism might be, precisely, that it deflates the special concern for oneself so characteristic of typical human behaviour.
 An agent less ensconced in the ego-delusion, I suggest, may be an agent more capable of and prone to genuine altruism.
 I thus wish to shift the debate surrounding reductionism from ‘self-concern’ to ‘concern for others’.
 The goal, ultimately, is to develop a new theory of compassion, and especially of its psychology.
-More precisely, I will seek to develop an account of the moral psychology of compassion founded upon the principle of no-self.
-I will thus examine the possibility that a pre-reflective ontological commitment to the existence of the ‘self’ might affect human attitudes and behaviour toward oneself and others, and that the cultivation of genuine compassion might involve the in-depth revision of such a commitment.
+More precisely, developped an account of the moral psychology of compassion founded upon the principle of no-self.
+I thus examined the possibility that a pre-reflective ontological commitment to the existence of the ‘self’ might affect human attitudes and behaviour toward oneself and others, and that the cultivation of genuine compassion might involve the in-depth revision of such a commitment.